LeonDLotter/ABAnnotate/README.md

-# <a name="top"></a>ABAnnotate - A Toolbox for Ensemble-based Multimodal Gene-Category Enrichment Analysis of Human Neuroimaging Data
+# <a name="top"></a>ABAnnotate - a toolbox for ensemble-based multimodal gene-category enrichment analysis of human neuroimaging data

 *Are you interested in contextualising brain maps, maybe derived from case-control-comparisons, fMRI tasks, or spatial meta-analysis, across biological systems ranging from molecular and cell levels to disease-associations?
 ABAnnotate uses spatial gene expression patterns to derive neuroimaging phenotype-gene associations and asses the overrepresentation of associated genes in several multimodal gene-category datasets.*